How to hire your first employee

 There are several ways you can vet potential employees without spending a lot of money:

-• Establish working days and hours: it may sound obvious, but make sure they can fulfill the time required for the role.
+It may sound obvious, but make sure they can fulfil the time required for the role.
 If the job includes occasional overtime or additional hours, make sure you flag this from the outset to avoid any issues further down the line.

-• Check work permits: if employing applicants from overseas make sure they have the relevant work permits – you don’t want to be caught out after you’ve spent the time and money recruiting but be mindful of potentially discriminating against a candidate on a racial basis.
+If employing applicants from overseas make sure they have the relevant work permits – you don’t want to be caught out after you’ve spent the time and money recruiting but be mindful of potentially discriminating against a candidate on a racial basis.-

 Create a contract